bonskotti/predict-energy-behavior/README.md

 7. weather_station_to_county_mapping.csv - Weather station data
 8. county_id_to_name_map.json - County data

 All data was provided by Eesti Energia.

+**NOTE**: This repository contains only a small subset of the original data.
+To access the full dataset, visit the Kaggle competition [website](https://www.kaggle.com/competitions/predict-energy-behavior-of-prosumers/data).

 ## Results